WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
 * <span style="color:red">New!!</span> 2021.05.
-Our work on unsupervised open-set recognition has been accepted to ICIP 2021!
+Our unsupervised open-set recognition work has been accepted to ICIP 2021!
 * 2021.05.
 Reviewer of ITSC 2021.
 * <span style="color:red">New!!</span> 2021.04.
 Our imaginative walk paper is available on [arXiv](https://arxiv.org/abs/2104.09757), homepage and code will be updated soon.
 * 2021.03.
 Reviewer of IV 2021.